Dear members of our University,

 COVID-19 is the infectious disease caused by the most recently discovered coronavirus.
 This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.

 Stay aware of the latest information on the COVID-19 outbreak.
 COVID-19 is still affecting mostly people in China with some outbreaks in other countries.
 Most people who become infected experience mild illness and recover, but it can be more severe for others.
 Take care of your health and regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water.
-Why?
 Washing your hands with soap and water or using alcohol-based hand rub kills viruses that may be on your hands.
 Make sure you, and the people around you, follow good respiratory hygiene.
 This means covering your mouth and nose with your bent elbow or tissue when you cough or sneeze.
-Then dispose of the used tissue immediately.
-Why?
-Droplets spread virus.
-By following good respiratory hygiene you protect the people around you from viruses such as cold, flu and COVID-19.
+The Robert Koch-Institut (RKI) recommends the general wearing of a mask in certain situations in public spaces as a further element to protect risk groups and reduce the pressure of infection and thus the spread of COVID-19.

 At trade fairs, congresses or other events it is generally recommended to pay attention to prevention of infectious diseases.
 This includes regular cleaning of surfaces and sanitary facilities as well as good ventilation of the event location.
 Organisers can also inform participants in an organised and structured manner about general infection prevention measures such as good respiratory hygiene.
 People suffering from acute respiratory diseases should generally prefer to stay at home - mainly to protect themselves, but also to protect others from infection.